Million Dead

-Million Dead were an English post-hardcore band from London, active between 2000 and 2005.
+Million Dead are an English post-hardcore band from London, originally active between 2000 and 2005, before reuniting in 2025.

 History

 The band was founded in 2000 by Cameron Dean and Julia Ruzicka, after both came to London from Australia.
 They were joined by Ben Dawson, who had worked with Dean in a record shop in the city.
 The band's lineup was completed with the addition of vocalist Frank Turner, an old bandmate of Dawson's.
 The name was chosen from a lyric in the song "The Apollo Programme Was a Hoax", by Swedish hardcore punk band Refused.
 The first Million Dead demo was recorded in September 2001.

 The band's touring career began with support sets for Cave In, The Eighties Matchbox B-Line Disaster, The Icarus Line and Alec Empire.
 In late 2002, the band signed to Integrity Records / Xtra Mile Recordings, and released their first single, "Smiling At Strangers On Trains".
 The video for the single, directed by Adam Mason, proved controversial as it featured scenes of a homeless man urinating through a letterbox, as well as on Dean.

 The single received support from John Peel, Mike Davies, Mary Anne Hobbs and Steve Lamacq, helping the band secure a support slot with Pitchshifter on their farewell tour.

 The band entered the studio in April 2003 to record their debut album, A Song to Ruin, released in September, along with the single "Breaking The Back".
 In December 2003, following a tour with Funeral for a Friend, Million Dead embarked on their first headline tour of the UK in support of the album, supported by Jarcrew and Minus.

 In 2004, guitarist Cameron Dean announced he was leaving the band and was replaced by Tom Fowler.
 After a series of festival dates over the summer, the band re-entered the studio to record a new album.
 Written and recorded in eight weeks, Harmony No Harmony was released in May 2005, followed by another UK headline tour with Engerica and Days of Worth, and support dates on Finch's UK tour.

 Million Dead remixed the song "Pop Idol" by Blade, providing an instrumental-only arrangement for the rapper, the original song having previously appeared on his earlier record "Storms Are Brewing".

 In September 2005, it was announced via the band's official website that Million Dead were to call it a day at the conclusion of their September tour, as "irreconcilable differences within the band mean that it would be impossible to continue".
 The band played their final concert at Southampton's Joiners venue on 23 September 2005.